 Since 1574 the Dopff family has been dedicated to the development of high-quality wine in Alsace.
 The grandfather was a forerunner in producing sparkling wine made in the Méthode Champenoise (the same process by which Champagne is made).
 Today, their excellent Cremant d’Alsace wines have been recognized with both gold and silver medals at the Decanter Wine Awards, as well as the Crémants de France and Luxembourg competitions.

-Dopff produces about 1,000,000 bottles of wine annually – 800,000 are cremant.
-However, only 30% is exported.
+Dopff produces about 1,000,000 bottles of wine annually – 800,000 are cremant, exporting only 30%.
 The tasting room is just outside the city walls on the northeast side of town.
 Dopff also produces excellent still wines.

 As you may guess, Au Moulin is a nod to the windmill which once was located on this site.